alexisrsantos/JAMA_Reply/README.md

 # Visualization of Total Population and Death Counts
 ## Population Estimates and Total Deaths
-In this first figure, we present the pattern of population estimates and total deaths for Puerto Rico 2000-2016.
+In Figure 2, we present the pattern of population estimates and total deaths for Puerto Rico 2000-2016.

+### Figure 2
 ![Figure 2](Total_Deaths_Pop_A.jpg)

 ## Population Estimates and Period Specific Deaths (September-December)
-In this second figure, we present the pattern of population estimates and period specific deaths for Puerto Rico 2000-2016
+In this Figure 3, we present the pattern of population estimates and period specific deaths for Puerto Rico 2000-2016

+### Figure 3
 ![Figure 3](Total_Deaths_Pop_B.jpg)

 These figures were produced using Excel.